dhis2/d2-cluster-docker-compose/README.md

 ## Advanced Usgae

 By default, `start.sh` will pull the image [amcgee/dhis2-core:dev-alpine](https://hub.docker.com/r/amcgee/dhis2-core/tags/) from Docker Hub.
-You can specify a custom image tage (though not a custom image at this time) with the environment variable `DHIS2_CORE_TAG`, for example:
+You can specify a custom image tag (though not a custom image at this time) with the environment variable `DHIS2_CORE_TAG`, for example:

 ```sh
 > DHIS2_CORE_TAG=2.31-rc1 ./scripts/start.sh